NotZed77/Projects/README.md

 # Projects
 A collection of beginner-friendly Java console applications built using basic programming concepts.
+All code is well-commented to help readers understand the logic step by step.

 📂 Projects